priyanshirastogi08-cmd/codealpha_tasks/Task_2_Chatbot for FAQs/README.md

 ### 2. Text Preprocessing

-The chatbot:
+The chatbot preprocesses the input by:

-* Converts text to lowercase
+* Converting text to lowercase
-* Removes punctuation and special characters
+* Removing punctuation and special characters
-* Removes unnecessary spaces
+* Removing unnecessary spaces

 ### 3. TF-IDF Vectorization

-The FAQ questions and the user's question are converted into numerical vectors using **TF-IDF (Term Frequency–Inverse Document Frequency)**.
+The FAQ questions and user query are converted into numerical vectors using **TF-IDF (Term Frequency–Inverse Document Frequency)**.

-This allows the system to represent text numerically and compare the importance of words between questions.
+TF-IDF helps represent the importance of words and phrases within the FAQ dataset.

 ### 4. Cosine Similarity

-The system calculates the cosine similarity between the user's question and every FAQ question.
+The chatbot calculates the similarity between the user's question and the available FAQ questions using **cosine similarity**.

-The FAQ with the highest similarity score is selected as the potential match.
+The FAQ with the highest similarity score becomes the candidate answer.

 ### 5. Similarity Threshold

-A similarity threshold is used to prevent the chatbot from returning an unrelated answer.
+A similarity threshold is used to prevent the chatbot from returning unrelated answers.

 For example: